Schiiss/blog/_posts/2025-02-03-strategies-for-managing-llm-memory.md

 Advantages:

-✅ Supports multiple users and sessions.
+- Supports multiple users and sessions.

-✅ Data is persistent, enabling conversations to resume at any time.
+- Data is persistent, enabling conversations to resume at any time.

-✅ Flexible schema for storing complex or evolving message data.
+- Flexible schema for storing complex or evolving message data.

 Considerations:

-❌ Increased latency compared to in-memory solutions.
+- Increased latency compared to in-memory solutions.

-❌ Requires additional infrastructure and may incur higher costs.
+- Requires additional infrastructure and may incur higher costs.

-❌ Potential for complexity when scaling to distributed systems.

 This strategy strikes a good balance between simplicity and scalability, making it ideal for most production chatbot applications.
 However, as the volume of chat history grows or you require more advanced features (e.g., searchability or analytics), you might need to explore additional strategies like vector databases.